sgreenhill/aria/doc/OMake.md

     2. A "manifest" file that specifies a list of module names
     3. A "root" module that imports all of the modules to be included
 * *Incremental build*.
 Currently **OMake** builds all imported modules that are not part of a pre-linked library.
 This is usually quite fast, but a module only really needs to be recompiled if it has changed since the last compilation, or if one of its imports have changed.
 One way to check this would be to compare the modification times of the module source and the symbol file.
 * *Filter compiler options*.
 Some modules may disable run-time checks for speed.
-Optionally we may want to suppress such flags, in order to build a "safer" version of the code.
+Optionally we may want to suppress such flags, to build a "safer" version of the code.
 * *Better help message*.
 The default help message shows the default state for options, but at present this only works for simple "scalar" values.
 It should also output some of the more complex options which involved lists and/or associations (eg. "-set").
 * *Simplify handling of absolute paths*.
 As described, square brackets must be used to resolve absolute paths for `lib` and `source` directives.
 This resolution should probably be built in to these commands, so that either `{}` or `[]` forms can be used with the same effect.